 It contains the metadata used for the library or assets panel.
 When deployed to Qlik Sense, the visualization extension is displayed in the Charts section of the assets panel or library panel.
 Note: The QEXT file extension must be in lower case letters, as in HelloWorld.qext.
 (498) Qlik Sense Theming.
 Importing extensions ‒ Qlik Sense on Windows.
 Qlik Sense is a complete data analytics platform that sets the benchmark for a new generation of analytics.

-If you have a multi-node installation, Qlik Sense Extension bundl... - Qlik Community - 1715472.
-Creating reload tasks ‒ Qlik Sense on Windows.
+If you have a multi-node installation, Qlik Sense Extension bundles are installed on the central node.
+For information on how to install or import other extensions not delivered in our Qlik Sense Extension bundles, see: Installing, importing and exporting your visualizations on Qlik Help.
+Resolution: Creating reload tasks ‒ Qlik Sense on Windows.
 (493) Getting started creating custom themes - Qlik Sense.
 Solved: Set Analysis for Less than Equal - Qlik Community - 366270.
 Date and time functions ‒ Qlik Sense on Windows.
 Qlik Sense date and time functions are used to transform and convert date and time values.